mankra/ossbig2024/README.md

 ### Karpathy - Build GPT From Scratch

 Very informative videos about the internals of a LLM.
-A real step by step explaination were everything is explained in detail.
+A real step by step description were everything is expained in detail.

 - Lets build the GPT Tokenizer: https://youtu.be/zduSFxRajkE?si=oiY3IYLJjNB3nR86
 - The spelled-out intro to language modeling: building makemore: https://youtu.be/PaCmpygFfXo?si=Xo-7vP22l-I6l028